Crisbecq Battery

 The Crisbecq Battery (sometimes called Marcouf Battery) was a German World War II artillery battery constructed by the Todt Organization near the French village of Saint-Marcouf in the department of Manche in the north-east of Cotentin peninsula in Normandy.
 It formed a part of Nazi Germany's Atlantic Wall coastal fortifications.
-The main armament were three Czech 21 cm Kanone 39 canons, two of which housed in heavily fortified casemates up to 10 feet thick of concrete.
+The main armament were three Czechoslovak 21 cm Kanone 39 cannons, two of which housed in heavily fortified casemates up to 10 feet thick of concrete.
 The battery, with a range of 27-33 km, could cover the beaches between Saint-Vaast-la-Hougue and Pointe du Hoc.

 The battery engaged US ships on D-Day (6 June 1944) and was evacuated by the Germans on 11 June 1944 and took no further part in the Normandy landings.

 Construction

 Prior to construction of Marine Küsten Batterie "Marcouf" (Naval Coastal Battery Marcouf) or Seeziel Batterie "Marcouf" (Sea Target Battery Marcouf) an alternative position on Mount Enaut, near Dodainville (roughly 1.2 km south-southeast of the battery), had been considered.
 However, the exceptional view of the coast from Saint-Vaast-la-Hougue to Pointe du Hoc from its current position was the decisive difference.

 Construction of the battery began in mid-1941 by the Todt Organization.
 Initially, the labourers were Russian and Polish prisoners of war, in later 1943, the workforce was augmented by hired workers from France.
-The original armament planned for the battery was four 210-mm navy guns (21 cm Kanone 39), six 75-mm anti-aircraft guns (Canon de 75 modèle 1897) and one 150-mm gun in an open firing pit.
+The original armament planned for the battery was four 210 mm navy guns (21 cm Kanone 39), six 75 mm anti-aircraft guns (Canon de 75 modèle 1897) and one 150 mm gun in an open firing pit.

-Due to ordnance supply problems, the site instead consisted of three 210-mm navy guns, with only two of them protected by large concrete casemates, a command post, shelters for personnel and ammunition, and several defensive machine-gun emplacements.
+Due to ordnance supply problems, the site instead consisted of three 210 mm navy guns, with only two of them protected by large concrete casemates, a command post, shelters for personnel and ammunition, and several defensive machine-gun emplacements.
 The site also had several natural defensive features.
 Any attack on the fort could be prosecuted only by moving along a narrow trail.
 On the western side lay open fields, while the eastern side consisted of swamps or deep slopes.
 Except for the Cherbourg and Le Havre harbour batteries, it was the most powerful battery in the bay of the Seine with a range of more than 30 km.
-The first 210-mm gun was installed on the 19 April 1942.
+The first 210 mm gun was installed on the 19th of April, 1942.